ahoxus/ahoxus.github.io/index.md

 **ahoxus** helps you to reduce all your money **needs** down to zero.

-a work in progress.
+a complex work in progress.

 you could, for instance, [[change](/paradise)] the lifestyle and mindset we all were born in: no need for a job market!

-or, for an easier first step:
+also, you could start with a much simpler first step:

 # uproot